 Fisheries Research

-Our team of fisheries research scientists and technicians produces objective, applicable science for the DNR that helps inform fisheries management decisions.
-Staff is engaged in high-priority research projects related to Wisconsin sport fishes and specializes in many research areas, including applied fisheries management and ecology, quantitative stock assessments, fish habitat, propagation science and population dynamics.
+Our team of fisheries research scientists, biologists and technicians produce objective, applicable science for the DNR that helps inform fisheries management decisions.
+Staff are engaged in high-priority research projects related to Wisconsin sport fishes, with specialties including applied fisheries management and ecology, quantitative stock assessments, fish habitat, propagation science and population dynamics.

-The fisheries research team works together to cover the diversity of Wisconsin’s aquatic habitats and species and are located at three stations across the state: Escanaba Lake Research Station in the Northern Highland Fishery Research Area, the Science Operations Center in Madison, and the DNR Service Center in Spooner.
-The team collaborates with universities, anglers, state hatcheries, tribal partners and conservation groups across the state and country to help meet fisheries research needs.
+The fisheries research team works together to cover the diversity of Wisconsin's aquatic habitats and species with three stations across the state: Escanaba Lake Research Station in the Northern Highland Fishery Research Area (NHFRA), the Science Operations Center in Madison, and the DNR Service Center and Tommy G. Thompson State Hatchery in Spooner.
+The team collaborates with anglers, universities, state hatcheries, tribal partners and conservation groups across the state and country to help meet fisheries research needs.

 Fish Production with Coarse Woody Habitat Additions